The boring babbling that drowns passion

-- Real-life routines and obligations override writing priorities: What we have to do and what we want to do never seems to balance out.
+- Real-life routines and obligations override writing priorities: What we have to do and what we want to do never seem to balance out.
 There is this constant battle to prioritise real-life issues and justify being a storyteller and writing when we need to.

 - A canyon of missing information and facts has to be researched or experienced before writing can begin: What we know and what we think we know will cripple the story.
 There is a constant battle between being perfect and accepting our weaknesses.

 - The premise or concept is dull: What we think is exciting and what will excite someone else are two different worlds.
 There is an even greater battle between exciting another human being with our stories and boring them to tears.

 - The writing process is larger than the writer: Don’t try to reinvent the wheel and take shortcuts.
 Respect the process and you will reap rewards.

 - You are not shooting the film, staging the play, or publishing the novel: there is a huge difference between the writing process and the development process; when you are writing your screenplay it is not a film, when you are writing a play it still needs to go through the development and rehearsal processes before it reaches an audience when you write a novel it still has to go through copy editing.